cloe-lang/doc/overview/concept.md

 ```

 Finally, we obtain the totally stateless and functional model of programs and
-this is how programs written in Coel look.
+this is how programs written in Cloe look.
 Composing a program is equivalent to doing a pure function which maps its
 inputs to its effects.